 If crappies are the quarry, go a little larger, maybe a 1/16th ounce jig.
 Crappies have a large mouth and can handle a bigger jig.
 ‘Gills and sunfish have tiny mouths and prefer tiny meals.

-Or try an Impulse® Helium Stonefly.
+Or try an Impulse® Rigged Stone Fly.
 These jigs are meant to be fished under a bobber and they look like the bugs that panfish like to eat.
 Maybe tip it with a waxworm or spike if the fish are a little hesitant to eat it.

 Twitch your rod gently to impart a quiver to whatever jig you use.
-Rig your baits on four pound test line.
-It’s easy to manage and it fishes well around cover.
-Additionally, some of the most successful panfish-catchers have gone to longer rods.
-The traditionalists might go with a seven foot rod in medium light action.
+Rig your baits on a four-pound test line.
+It’s easy to manage and it fishes well around the cover.
+Additionally, some of the most successful panfish catchers have gone to longer rods.
+The traditionalists might go with a seven-foot rod in medium light action.
 This length is good for swinging baits into position and for swinging fish into the boat.

 If you’re anxious to get fishing, find a panfish pond or lake in your area and get out there.
 The fish will bite if you just put a lure in front of them.